Sunday, 17 July 2022

 2937494

 Dot King was a lovely blonde who had New York at her feet in 1923.
 She was a pretty, popular, bubbly 28 year old (or possibly older) former Broadway showgirl and current hostess of one the most fashionable speakeasies in wealthy Manhattan and she had no shortage of lovers and jewels.
 However at least one of those two things probably got her killed on the night of March 14 when she was found in the bedroom of her fashionable apartment the next morning by her maid, suffocated to death.
 When the police arrived they were not exactly models of efficiency, first declaring on the spot that she had died of a suicide but the no doubt annoyed coroner quickly dismissed this pointing out the way her right arm had been wrenched behind her back and telltale burn marks of chloroform around her mouth not to mention the empty chloroform bottle lying nearby.
 This was a murder, no doubt.
 The question was why?
 There turned out to be no shortage of motives starting with the matter of her missing jewels.
-Dot had a jaw dropping $30,000 worth (more than ten times that now) including necklaces, pins, tiara, earrings and an eye watering $15,000 ruby necklace, and they were missing.
+Dot had a jaw dropping $30,000 worth (more than ten times that now) including necklaces, pins, tiara, earrings and an eye watering $1500) ruby necklace, and they were missing.
 Robbery now seemed the obvious motive but in rummaging around the apartment the police next found a pair of men's yellow silk pajamas (hurriedly stuffed under a pillow by the maid before calling the cops) and next a collection of gushing love letters letters from a fervent admirer who "longed to kiss your pretty pink toes".
 These missives were traced to one J Kearsley Mitchell, scion of one of the wealthiest, socially prominent families in Philadelphia who somewhat redfacedly admitted that yes those were indeed his letters and his silk pajamas and in fact he was in the habit of buying her expensive baubles and leaving thousand dollar bills under her pillow and well yes, he had been with her the evening before but then he taken her out to dinner along with his lawyer (who says romance is dead?) to a fancy restaurant then drove her to her door, gave her a peck on the cheek and went home.
 There were witnesses, besides his own lawyer and driver.
 This was quickly confirmed and Mitchell was sent back to explain things to the scandalized old money snobs at home while dodging the press who were now gathering like hungry seagulls at the pier.
 This had all the elements to officially become a media case; murder, sex, a beautiful victim, money, celebrity and an unsolved mystery.

 It turned out that trying to sort out the mystery of her death would also require sorting out the equally shadowy mystery of her life.
 Dot King had arrived on the New York scene some time around the end of the Great War with a flourish, billing herself as a model and showgirl who had appeared on Broadway in the famed Ziegfeld Follies.
 In life she happily encouraged speculation about her career as a dancer, actress and model and the press was happy to accept her as a celebrity but was she vague about her past.
 In death questions began to be asked.
-It turned out the Ziegfeld Follies Revue, which had started in 1907 and boasted such talents as WC Fields, Eddie Cantor, Josephine Baker, Fanny Brice, Bert Williams, Eva Tanguay, Will Rogers, Sophie Tucker, Ray Bolger, Ed Wynn, Gilda Gray, Nora Bayes, Ruth Etting and ironically none other than Louise Brooks herself, had no record of her, she certainly had never starred in any production.
+It turned out the Ziegfeld Follies Revue, which had started in 1907 and boasted such talents as WC Fields, Eddie Cantor, Josephine Baker, Fanny Brice, Bert Williams, Eva Tanguay, Will Rogers, Sophie Tucker, Ray Bolger, Ed Wynn, Gilda Gray, Nora Bayes, Ruth Etting, Helen Morgan and ironically none other than Louise Brooks herself, had no record of her, she certainly had never starred in any production.
 Nor was there any record of any notable off-Broadway productions.
 There was no record of her appearing in any films either.
 Was her entire persona a lie?
 Maybe.
 Some crime historians think so but that while she clearly exaggerated her showbiz career it's also possible she did appear as a lowly, anonymous chorus girl, if not on Broadway then off the Great White Way.
 Perhaps way off as a dancer in the seedy world of burlesque.
 She did do some modelling work as well although again nothing too high end or artistic.
-It also turned she was several years older than assumed and Dot King was not her real name, no big deal as plenty of showbiz folk changed their names, but she had also been secretly married and had not been divorced until the previous year although they had been estranged since before the beginning of the decade when she first began to make an impression.
+It also turned she was at least a few years older than assumed and Dot King was not her real name, no big deal as plenty of showbiz folk changed their names, but she had also been secretly married and had not been divorced until the previous year although they had been estranged since before the beginning of the decade when she first began to make an impression.

 dot-king-764x1024